Aeshaa/starter-hugo-academic/content/project/Climate_Change/index.md

 ![screen reader text](trends.png "")

+### Left Chart
+It visualizes rising global temperatures over time, emphasizing the correlation with human activities.
+It argues that humans have made significant damaging contributions to climate change and temperatures are in fact rising sharply, implying the urgency of the matter and immediate call-to-action.

+Some notable events that indicate strong human contribution are:
+1. The non-decreasing graph post World War II in 1939-1945, likely due to substantial increase in urbanization, modernization and industrialization.
+2. We also see a high spike in the temperatures in 2011, that is when the Fukushima disaster occurred - yet another human-induced tragedy.

+### Right Chart
+Contrastingly, the right chart takes a broader perspective and showcases a relatively stable graph, indicating that it's not a real threat.
+It tends to speak for the natural ebb and flow of climate conditions, suggesting that current warming trends may be part of a larger natural cycle rather than solely due to human influence.

+### Dataset Source
-Dataset Source: NASA's Climate Change Data.
+[NASA's Climate Change Data] (https://data.giss.nasa.gov/gistemp/)

-### Navigating to the Dataset:
-- On the home page of the link above: Earth Observations -> Temperature -> GISS Surface Temperature Analysis (GISTEMP).
-- Once on the GISS Surface Temperature Analysis (GISTEMP v4) page, scroll down to "Tables of Global and Hemispheric Monthly Means and Zonal Annual Means".
-- The dataset used is the CSV file for "Global-mean monthly, seasonal, and annual means, 1880-present, updated through most recent month".
+CSV file Under the "Tables of Global and Hemispheric Monthly Means and Zonal Annual Means" section titled **"Global-mean monthly, seasonal, and annual means, 1880-present, updated through most recent month"**.

+### Data pre-processing
-Data pre-processing: Both the charts use the same data.
+Both the charts use the same data.
 However, I have made a few simple modifications to the dataset -
 1. Filtered the data to only contain the values starting from the Year 1980.
 2. Aggregated the values of the 12 months of the year (Jan-Dec) each given in the dataset to get a "mean" for each year.
 This "mean" of each year is represented in the line charts.